SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 **Note:**

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
+-   For more information about the specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).

-## hfg5, general purpose instance family with high clock speed.
+## hfg5, general purpose instance family with high clock speed

 Features

 -   I/O optimized.
--   Supports standard SSDs and ultra disks.
+-   Supports standard SSDs and ultra disks only.
 -   Provides consistent computing performance.
 -   Equipped with 3.1 GHz Intel ® Xeon ® Gold 6149 \(Skylake\) processors.
 -   Offers a CPU-to-memory ratio of 1:4 \(excluding the instance type with 56 vCPUs\).